FerdinandoGeografo/calculator-app/README.md

 Finally I also managed the bonus point by savig the state of the application in the local storage at each evaulation.

+I opted to set a limit of maximum 10 decimal digits when formatting the displayed number.
+So the user can enter only 10 numbers after the decimal point at most.

 ## Author

 - Frontend Mentor - [@FerdinandoGeografo](https://www.frontendmentor.io/profile/FerdinandoGeografo)